DanielLaga84/Kalkulator/README.md

                           - added new branch
                           - now it is working constant and no errors.
                           - added system when you push in main menu other than 0,1,2,3 it is leaving program with thanks.

- My plan is to make fully looking calculator.
+                          - changed all numbers in scanners to nextLong() My plan is to make fully looking calculator.